jminor/wad2obj/README.md

 ## Setup

+- Install [uv](https://github.com/astral-sh/uv) for fast Python package management
+- run `uvx --from http://github.com/jminor/wad2obj wad2obj -h`

+If that produces a helpful message, then you're good to go.

+Now run `make shareware` or `make freedoom` to download, unzip, and convert E1M1 from one of those WAD files.

+## Manual Setup

 - Locate, or install, a recent version of [Python](https://www.python.org/).
 - Download `wad2obj.py` (use git, or GitHub's ZIP download button)
 - In your terminal, `cd` into the folder where `wad2obj.py` is.
-- Install [uv](https://github.com/astral-sh/uv) for fast Python package management
-- run `uv run --with-requirements requirements.txt python3 wad2obj.py -h`

-If that produces a helpful message, then you're good to go.
+- run `pip3 install Pillow omgifol`

-*Alternatively, you can use pip: `pip3 install -r requirements.txt` then run `python3 wad2obj.py -h`*/
+- then run `python3 wad2obj.py -h`

 ## WAD files